cisco-open/synthetic-heart/README.md

 Steps to follow:

 - Install the [synthetic-heart](./chart/synthetic-heart) Helm chart
-  - Run: `helm upgrade -i synthetic-heart -n synthetic-heart .` in `charts/` directory.
+  - Run: `helm upgrade -i synthetic-heart-system -n synthetic-heart-system .` in `charts/` directory.
   - This installs the RestAPI, Agents (as DaemonSet), Controller, and Redis.
 - Install the [synthetic-tests](./chart/synthetic-tests) Helm chart
-  - Run `helm upgrade -i synthetic-tests  -n synthetic-heart .` in `charts/` directory.
+  - Run `helm upgrade -i synthetic-tests  -n synthetic-heart-tests .` in `charts/` directory.
   - This installs two example synthetic tests.
 - You may then port forward the rest api to query results.
   - Run `kubectl port-forward svc/synheart-api-svc 8080:8080 -n synthetic-heart`
-  - and then query the tests `curl http://localhost:8080/api/v1/tests`
+  - and then query the tests `curl http://localhost:8080/api/v1/test-configs`

 ### Without Helm Chart

 It might be a bit more complex to install the components manually.
 Please explore the [Helm chart](./chart/synthetic-heart) to check the example configurations for different Kubernetes resources.
 The dependencies, and major components are described below.

-A few Kubenretes resources need to be installed:
+A few Kubernetes resources need to be installed:

 - CustomResourceDefinition - The `SyntheticTest` CRD needs to be installed.
 [Link to CRD.](./controller/config/crd/bases/synheart.infra.webex.com_synthetictests.yaml)
 - Redis - Redis v7 needs to be installed so the test configs and results can be stored.